-Created by long-time artists and community organizers, WePress is a new accessible artspace located in Vancouver’s Chinatown that welcomes diverse populations, including those marginalized by class, sexuality, gender, race, culture, disability, mental health, and addictions.
+Created by long-time artists and community organizers, WePress is an accessible artspace located in Vancouver’s Downtown Eastside (DTES) that welcomes diverse populations, including those marginalized by class, sexuality, gender, race, culture, disability, mental health, and addictions.

 Our purpose is to use historic and contemporary methods of print and art-making to support learning, skills development and creative communications for personal and community benefit amongst residents and friends of the Downtown Eastside.

 WePress knows that there are many artists living and working in the DTES who face the challenge of an ongoing shortage of working space, places to sell their work, and access to certain kinds of equipment and the training required to use that equipment.
 WePress provides access to a unique assortment of hard-to-access technologies, including a letterpress and type (wood, polymer, and metal letterforms, and soon, a set of 8000+ Chinese characters), an industrial sewing machine, and a 3D printer.

 WePress started as the Ho Sun Hing Project, a large group of diverse people who came together in late autumn 2013 to raise money to purchase a set of Chinese type (over 8000 characters) from the Ho Sun Hing Print Shop in Vancouver’s Chinatown, which was closing down after more than 100 years of operation.
 The project gradually transformed when the old Woodwards letterpress and type collection, owned by the Community Arts Council of Vancouver (CACV), became available but needed a new home.
 Throughout 2014 and 2015, a small subset of the original group continued to meet and make plans.
 We found temporary storage for the letterpress and type, thanks to the generosity of Gallery Gachet, and kept the project alive.
 The real game-changer came when Candie Tanaka wrote a successful Vancouver Foundation grant and found our current space.